Kasbah of the Udayas: Andalusian Garden

 The "Andalusian Garden" next to the museum was created between 1915 and 1918, during the French protectorate in Morocco, under Maurice Tranchant De Lunel.
+It was created on the site of what was formerly the mechouar (public square or parade ground) of the palace pavilion.
 It is a formal garden inspired by the Moorish gardens of al-Andalus (Andalucia) and features a variety of trees and plants such as bougainvillea and citrus trees.
 It is frequented by tourists and locals.